 How to Make a Residual Plot in R & Interpret Them using ggplot2

 This post will teach you how to make a residual plot in R. Moreover, you will learn when to use different residual plots and how to interpret them.
-Residual plots are a graphical tool that can evaluate the quality of a regression model.
-They are handy for identifying issues with the model assumptions, such as non-linearity, non-normality, and heteroscedasticity.
+Residual plots are a graphical tool that we can use to evaluate the quality of our regression models.
+These plots are good for identifying issues with the model assumptions, such as non-linearity, non-normality, and heteroscedasticity.

 The first section of this blog post will cover when you may have used for a residual plot.
 Additionally, you will learn about some of the different types of residual plots, and how to interpret them.
 Here you will learn about the residual vs. fitted plot, the normal probability plot (Q-Q plot), and a histogram of the residuals.
 The following section will cover how to make the different residual plots in R. In the final section, before the post’s conclusion, other diagnostical tools will be mentioned.